Most Economically Advantageous Tender

 Definition

 The most economically advantageous tender (MEAT) is the principle that contracts must be awarded to the tender offering the best overall value.
 The contracting authority must choose one of three sub-criteria: best price-quality ratio (considering both price and qualitative factors), lowest cost (using life-cycle costing), or lowest price.
 The chosen approach and the weighting of criteria must be stated in the procurement documents.
 For best price-quality ratio, award criteria may include quality, technical merit, environmental characteristics, delivery time, after-sales service, and qualifications of assigned personnel.
-It is governed by Sections 93-98 of the Public Procurement Act (1397/2016).
+It is governed by Sections 93-98 of the Public Procurement Act (1397/2016), implementing Articles 67-68 of EU Directive 2014/24/EU.
+Section 93 establishes that the contracting authority must award the contract to the most economically advantageous tender.
+Section 94 specifies how the best price-quality ratio is determined, requiring that criteria be linked to the subject matter of the contract.
+Section 95 addresses life-cycle costing, allowing contracting authorities to evaluate costs over the entire product or service lifecycle.
+Section 96 requires that award criteria and their weightings be published in the contract notice or procurement documents.
+Award criteria must be objective, non-discriminatory, and verifiable.
+The contracting authority must describe the scoring methodology clearly enough for bidders to understand how their responses will be evaluated.
+Vague or subjective criteria that leave excessive discretion to the evaluation panel can be challenged in the Market Court.

 Practical Example